xirf/latex_math_evaluator/doc/api/core.md

 Matrix evaluateMatrix(String expression, [Map<String, double> variables = const {}])
 ```

-Convenience method that returns a `Matrix` directly.
+Evaluates the expression and returns a `Matrix` directly.
 Throws `StateError` if the result is not a matrix.

 #### `validate`